KenSciResearch/fairMLHealth/README.md

+# fairMLHealth
+Tools and tutorials for evaluation of fairness and bias in healthcare applications of machine learning models.

-# New in Version 1.0.0!
+## New in Version 1.0.0!
 We've reorganized library to make things more intuitive and added some useful new features:
 * evaluate measures for regression analysis
 * stack stratified tables by cohort groups
 * use a single **compare** function to compare any number of models

-# fairMLHealth
-Tools and tutorials for evaluation of fairness and bias in healthcare applications of machine learning models.

-## Resources
+## Tool Contents
 - ### [Documentation and References](docs/README.md)
     - [Evaluation of Fairness](docs/resources/Evaluating_Fairness.md)
     - [Our Publications](docs/publications/README.md)